Luzivog/Neuron/README.md

-# Néron
+# Neuron
-Néron is a voice assistant that interacts with your voice using [Vosk](https://github.com/alphacep/vosk) for Speech Recognition.
+Neuron is a voice assistant that interacts with your voice using [Vosk](https://github.com/alphacep/vosk) for Speech Recognition.

 It has many practical uses such as :
 - Starting / Closing applications